HPCE/hpce-2018-cw2/readme.md

 Choose a Target Environment
 ---------------------------

-You can select your environement in a similar way to CW1, but the assessed compilation and evaluation will be done under Ubuntu in AWS.
-My plan is to use a [c4.8xlarge](http://aws.amazon.com/ec2/instance-types/) instance, but you certainly shouldn't optimise your code specifically for that machine.
+You can select your environment in a similar way to CW1, but the assessed compilation and evaluation will be done under Ubuntu in AWS.
+My plan is to use a [c4.8xlarge](http://aws.amazon.com/ec2/instance-types/) instance, but you don't need to optimise your code specifically for that machine.
 This shouldn't matter to you now (as you're not relying on anything apart from TBB), but is more encouragement to [try out AWS](aws.md) before